sodadata/docs/soda-cl/check-attributes.md

 ## Prerequisites

 * You have created a <a href="https://cloud.soda.io/signup?utm_source=docs" target="_blank">Soda Cloud account</a>.
 * To *define* new check attributes, you must have [Admin rights]({% link soda-cloud/roles-and-rights.md %}) on your Soda Cloud account.
-Any Soda Cloud user or Soda Core user can *apply* existing attributes to new or existing checks.
+Any Soda Cloud user or Soda Library user can *apply* existing attributes to new or existing checks.

 ## Define a check attribute

 Note that you can only define or edit check attributes as an [Admin]({% link soda-cloud/roles-and-rights.md %}) in Soda Cloud.
-You cannot define new attributes in Soda Core.
-Once defined in Soda Cloud, any Soda Cloud or Soda Core user can [apply the attribute](#apply-an-attribute-to-a-check) to new or existing checks.
+You cannot define new attributes in Soda Library.
+Once defined in Soda Cloud, any Soda Cloud or Soda Library user can [apply the attribute](#apply-an-attribute-to-a-check) to new or existing checks.

 1. In your Soda Cloud account, navigate to **your avatar** > **Attributes** > **New Attribute**.
 2. Follow the guided steps to create the new attribute.
 Use the details below for insight into the values to enter in the fields in the guided steps.